ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Teleological Drift
 [Theoretical] NoteBook 5 - Dynamic Operations, Domain: CognitiveScience, System Role: Pathology

-**Definition:** The tendency of the Human "Architect" to lose the global goal due to fatigue, mania or any other reason such as PSB usage.
+**T**he tendency of the Human "Architect" to lose the global goal due to fatigue, mania or any other reason such as PSB usage.
 The AI is "myopic" (next token only), so the Human must provide **Non-Myopic Awareness**.
 **Relations:**
 - Link to **Human** (Relation: `Risk Factor For`).

 **Notes:** Human loses the global goal; AI cannot provide teleology.